 - Investigate or address claims or disputes relating to your use of our services;

-- Pass on feedback (ratings, compliments, complaints) about our drivers;
+- Pass on feedback (ratings, compliments, complaints about drivers;

-- Pass on feedback (ratings) to our drivers about users;
+- Pass on feedback (ratings) to drivers about service users;

-- Reduce the likelihood of no-shows where possible (for drivers);
+- Reduce the likelihood of no-shows where possible;

 - Provide you with information, products or services that you request from us or which we feel may interest you (where you have expressly consented to be contacted for such purposes).